 When an individual or company rents out residential property, the landlord has certain obligations.
 For example, if you are renting an apartment in Los Angeles, it must be “habitable.”
 Also, while you are renting the property, your landlord is responsible for making necessary repairs and normal maintenance in order to keep the property livable.

 In 1941, California passed laws that force landlords to keep residential rental property in a condition that is fit for each tenant’s use.
+Landlords must also follow federal and state laws and regulations about tenant civil rights and protections.
 To find out more about your landlord’s responsibilities, read further.

 Your apartment or house must be free from water leaks and weather.
 This means that all doors and window must be in reasonable working condition.
 If you have a broken window that is allowing water to come into your home, then your landlord must fix it.